How can we help you?

 Talk To Your Bridgeton Dentist About Sleep Apnea

 If you’ve been diagnosed with sleep apnea, the solution may be as simple as a custom-made mouthguard that holds your jaw in a forward position while you are sleeping so that the airway stays open and you can breathe without obstruction.
-For more information about sleep apnea and night guards, please call our office.
+For more information about sleep apnea and night guards, please contact our dentist office in Bridgeton.

 When you hit the dental aisle at your favorite grocery store or pharmacy, you may be struck by all the different products that promise “professional” whitening results.
 From toothpaste to rinses to gels to strips, each product is accompanied by an image of gleaming white teeth.

 The truth is that if you want to whiten your teeth, the safest, most reliable results won’t come from the drugstore.
-Our office can provide you with whitening products that are customized to fit your teeth and are available in a range of strengths so that you can get exactly the results you are looking for.
+Our Bridgeton dentist office can provide you with professional teeth whitening products that are customized to fit your teeth and are available in a range of strengths so that you can get exactly the results you are looking for.

 Both in-office and professional take-home kits contain a higher concentration of whitening ingredient than you can find in an over-the-counter kit, which means that you will get better results in a much shorter period of time.
 The customized trays prevent spillover, which reduces your risk of irritation to gum tissue.
 Plus, many professional products also include a desensitizing ingredient so that even people with sensitive teeth can comfortably achieve a whiter smile.

-When you choose a professional teeth whitening treatment, you want your results to last for a while.
+When you choose professional teeth whitening in Bridgeton, MO, you want your results to last for a while.
 Fortunately, teeth whitening can last quite a long time – from months to even as long as years.
 A lot of it depends on what kind of whitening treatment you use and how you care for your teeth afterward.

 After your whitening treatment is complete, we’ll discuss ways to increase the amount of time that your teeth stay bright and white.
 It’s helpful to be aware of the staining foods and drinks that we consume and keep them to a limit.
 This includes coffee, tea, cola, red wine, and dark fruit juices along with foods like curry and chocolate.
 When you choose to enjoy these, rinse well afterward and brush your teeth as soon as you can.
 Smoking, of course, will stain your teeth quickly, and we strongly discourage it – for many reasons!